Hermes-25/gemini_api_chatbot/README.md

 # Amazon Customer Support Bot

 ## Overview
 This project implements an AI-powered customer support bot for Amazon using Streamlit, Google Generative AI, Gemini API, and Langchain embeddings.
-The bot interacts with users, answers queries based on stored FAQ documents, and provides personalized responses.
+The bot interacts with users, answers queries based on stored FAQ documents and the customer database, and provides personalized responses.

 ## Features
 - **PDF Processing:** Extracts and splits text from PDF documents containing FAQs.